-Deciding to buy your first paddle board is a big step, perhaps even greater than giving the sport a try.
-It goes to show that you mean business and that you are willing to change your lifestyle for the better.
+Deciding to buy your first paddleboard is a big step, perhaps even greater than giving the sport a try.
+It shows that you mean business and that you are willing to change your lifestyle for the better.

-The most popular are SUP yoga, SUP racing, SUP touring and SUP surfing, each one more exciting than the other.
-As might have been expected, there's a type of paddle board for each of them.
+The most popular are SUP yoga, SUP racing, SUP touring, and SUP surfing, each more exciting than the other.
+As might have been expected, there's a type of paddleboard for each of them.

 The Size of the Paddle Board

-Once you find your balance and become comfortable on the board, you can move on to a bigger paddle board, which will not seem as difficult to handle anymore.
+Once you find your balance and become comfortable on the board, you can move on to a bigger paddleboard, which will not seem difficult to handle anymore.

-The most popular and affordable paddle boards on the market today are the all-around boards.
-If you're just beginning and still exploring the many possibilities SUP has to offer, then this is a sure bet.
-If you are interested in a particular SUP style or board size, here are the basics.
+If you're beginning and still exploring the many possibilities SUP has to offer, then this is a sure bet.
+Here are the basics if you are interested in a particular SUP style or board size.